-The first phase of the Purple Line is in Maryland from Bethesda to New Carrollton, with stops including Silver Spring, Takoma Park, Langley Park, Riverdale, and University of Maryland.
-Another important connection could tie Alexandria with National Harbor, Oxon Hill and Branch Avenue in Prince Georges County.
-To date, Virginia officials have failed to pursue the Purple Line with connections between Springfield, Annandale, Merrifield, Tysons Corner, and Montgomery County, but Fairfax recently met with Montgomery about transit connections at the American Legion Bridge and is also studying new transit networks for the county.
+The first phase of the Purple Line is in Maryland from Bethesda to New Carrollton, with intermediate stops in Chevy Chase, Silver Spring, Takoma Park, Langley Park, Riverdale, and the University of Maryland.
+Another important connection could tie Alexandria with National Harbor, Oxon Hill, and Branch Avenue in Prince George’s County.
+To date, Virginia officials have failed to pursue the Purple Line, which would connect Springfield, Annandale, Merrifield, and Tysons with Montgomery County.
+Recently, Fairfax officials met with their counterparts in Montgomery to discuss transit connections at the American Legion Bridge and they are also studying new transit networks for the county.

 Why Does the Purple Line Matter?

-It offers a fast and high quality public transit alternative for suburb-to-suburb travelers.
-It would take cars off local roads and the Beltway, relieve the burden of traffic congestion and help curb greenhouse gas emissions.
+The Purple Line offers a fast and high quality public transit alternative for suburb-to-suburb travelers.
+It would take cars off local roads and the Beltway, relieve the burden of traffic congestion, and help curb greenhouse gas emissions.
 Even conservative estimates for Purple Line ridership demonstrate strong demand for the line.

 While the new high quality transit connection is a great opportunity for communities along the route, it can also pose challenges by pushing up housing and commercial space price that could lead to displacement.
 We are working with a variety of stakeholders in Langley Park, which will host two new Purple Line stations, to ensure that investment in the community benefits existing residents and small businesses.